efarraro/krumit/_items/VagabondBoots.md

 EN_name: "Vagabond Boots"
 EN_description: "Restore 1 durability to this item whenever you use an ability"
-EN_flavor: "A pair of shoes boots for running is as important as a pointy dagger."
+EN_flavor: "A pair of boots for running is as important as a pointy dagger."
 tile_id: VagabondBoots
 cost: 2
 image: /images/VagabondBoots.png